Vancouver International Airport: Art

 The YVR aboriginal art collection includes wooden sculptures and totem poles.
-Bill Reid's sculpture in bronze, "The Spirit of Haida Gwaii, The Jade Canoe", is displayed in the international departures area.
-This is the second of two castings of this sculpture; the first casting, "The Spirit of Haida Gwaii, The Black Canoe", is now displayed outside the Canadian Embassy in Washington, D.C.
+Bill Reid's sculpture in bronze, The Spirit of Haida Gwaii, The Jade Canoe, is displayed in the international departures area.
+This is the second of two castings of this sculpture; the first casting, The Spirit of Haida Gwaii, The Black Canoe, is now displayed outside the Canadian Embassy in Washington, D.C.
 The Pacific Passage area includes artwork by Stan Wamiss and Connie Watts.
 The Institute for Stained Glass in Canada has documented the stained glass at Vancouver International Airport.

 Accessibility

 Since 1992, Vancouver Airport Authority has been working with an independent accessibility consultant to eliminate the physical barriers in the built environment and is "committed to providing fully accessible terminal facilities for people of all backgrounds and capabilities".

 In 2004, the airport received the Rick Hansen Accessibility Award, which recognizes "facilities and communities that improve the quality of life for people with mobility limitations".

-Designated short-term parking spaces and curb-side ramps are available on each level of the terminal building for vehicles displaying a valid SPARC permit and are located next to main doors near check-in counters and baggage claim areas for easier access.
-Lowered counters with toe clearance for wheelchair users are also available at check-in, customer care, and all retail outlets in Vancouver Airport.
+Designated short-term parking spaces and curb-side ramps are available on each level of the terminal building for vehicles displaying a valid SPARC permit.
+Accessible counters with toe clearance for wheelchair users are also available at the check-in, customer care, and retail area in Vancouver Airport.
 Bathrooms have also been designed to be wheelchair-accessible with doorless and no-touch entry features, lowered sinks, and hands-free bathroom dispensers.
 Grab bars and emergency call buttons are also present in all wheelchair-accessible toilet stalls.

-Low-resistance carpeting and other materials such as laminate flooring have been utilized throughout the airport to make it easier for people using wheelchairs and walkers to move throughout the airport.
+Low resistance carpeting and other materials such as laminate flooring have been utilized throughout the airport to make it easier for people using wheelchairs and walkers to move throughout the airport.
 Elevators are large and allow for easy turning in a wheelchair and special wheelchairs designed to fit down aircraft aisles are utilized to assist with boarding and de-planing.
-Wheelchair lifts have been installed at aircraft gates to provide disabled passengers with their wheelchairs as quickly as possible after an aircraft lands in Vancouver.
+Wheelchair lifts have been installed at aircraft gates.